Treefort For Good

 Treefort Music Fest is committed to fostering positive community engagement in Idaho and beyond.
 We strive to create a space where attendees, artists, staff, and passersby can connect with local, regional, and national organizations to create access to advocacy.

-Nonprofit organizations are represented throughout the festival, but you can find most of them in the Treefort for Good section outside of Main Stage on 12th St. Stop by, learn more about their mission, and get connected with the people and groups moving Idaho forward.
+Nonprofit organizations are represented throughout the festival, but you can find most of them in the Treefort for Good section outside of Main Stage on in the Fort Zone of Julia Davis Park.
+Stop by, learn more about their mission, and get connected with the people and groups moving Idaho forward.

 NON-PROFIT ROW ORGANIZATIONS